milaboratory/docs/docs/mixcr/reference/mixcr-align.md

 In addition to these parameters, any of the [available mix-in options](overview-mixins-list.md) may ve additionally specify at `align`.

-## Concatenating across multiple lanes
+## Concatenating across multiple files

 Sometimes it is required to concatenate several fastq files and analyse it as a single sample.
 This is a common practise when files are separated across sequencing lanes.

-MiXCR uses `{{n}}` syntax, that is similar to Linux wildcard behaviour.
+MiXCR uses `{{n}}` syntax as a placeholder for any number.
+Meaning MiXCR will concatenate all files that match the pattern regardless of digits in the place of  `{{n}}`

 Bellow you can see an example of how to pass 8 fastq files (four per each paired read) to `mixcr align`:

+Example:
 ```shell
 > ls fastq/
     sample1_L001_S25_R1.fastq.gz    sample1_L001_S25_R2.fastq.gz